 Brittany Preston, ’19, enrolled at Meredith College unsure of the career path she wanted to pursue.
-When she graduates in May, she will be headed for a future that was discovered by combining her passions and being in an environment that encouraged her.
+After she graduated from Meredith, she headed for a future that was discovered by combining her passions and being in an environment that encouraged her.

 “As a person who thrives off structure and plans, it was challenging for me to continue to take classes each semester when I had no idea how they would help me figure out what I wanted to do,” said Brittany.